CleverCloud/documentation/content/doc/CLI/ssh-access.md

 While direct SSH access to instances is not recommended in an [immutable infrastructure](https://boxfuse.com/blog/no-ssh.html) setup, it can be useful for debugging purposes.
 Clever Cloud allows you to connect to running instances via SSH.

 {{< callout type="warning" >}}
-Clever Cloud instances are to be seen as <i>read-only</i> resources.
-Any change made on an instance <b>will not be persisted</b>.
+Clever Cloud instances are to be seen as *read-only* resources.
+Any change made on an instance **will not be persisted**.
 You can use SSH access for quick tests, but if you want to persist changes, you need to commit them in your repository.
 Changes made on instances are not kept across deployments.
 {{< /callout >}}

 {{< callout type="info" >}}